 Note: Students interested in the early admission option for graduate study should contact their CGS advisor as soon as possible to discuss their intention and the process that needs to be followed.

-- Students must be superior graduate school candidates and be admitted to the Pitt graduate program.
+- Must be superior graduate school candidates and be admitted to the Pitt graduate program.
 Admissions requirements can be obtained from the graduate schools.

-- Students must complete a minimum of 96 credits toward the CGS degree, including all general education and major requirements, before the graduate program begins.
-In addition, the last 30 of the 96 undergraduate should be in residence in CGS.
+- At least, the last thirty (30) of the ninety-six (96) undergraduate credits should be taken while the student is in residence in CGS, and before acceptance as a graduate student.
 Satisfactory completion of these requirements does not guarantee acceptance into the graduate program.
 This decision is made by the graduate program.

-- The graduate program must include at least 24 credits of graduate-level coursework.
+- The graduate program must include a minimum of twenty-four (24) credits of graduate-level coursework.
 Students must earn a B or better grade in all graduate coursework.
 (S or H grades in the MSL program)

-- Twenty-four credits is the maximum number of graduate credits that can be used to fulfill elective requirements of the undergraduate degree.
-A student may seek to use fewer than 24 graduate credits toward their elective credits if they have already partially fulfilled their elective requirements.
+- Twenty-four (24) credits is the maximum number of graduate credits that can be used to fulfill free elective requirements of the undergraduate degree.
+A student may seek to use fewer than twenty-four (24) graduate credits toward their free elective credits if they have already partially fulfilled their elective requirements.

 Note: Students who choose this option must be aware that enrolling as a graduate student may affect their financial aid package.
 Students are responsible for contacting the Financial Aid Office regarding this issue.

 Graduation from CGS

 - Students must apply for graduation from CGS after completion of the first twenty-four (24) credits in their graduate program with grades of B or better.
 Students must have earned a total of at least 120 credits.